 Bright yellow flowers cover shrubby cinquefoil (Potentilla fruticosa) from early June until fall.
-The shrub grows only 1 to 3 feet tall, but what it lacks in size it makes up in ornamental impact.
+The shrub grows only 1 to 3 feet (31-91 cm.) tall, but what it lacks in size it makes up in ornamental impact.
 Gardeners in cold climates will find many uses for this hardy little shrub that thrives in climates as cold as USDA plant hardiness zone 2.
-Use it as a foundation plant, as an addition to borders, in mass plantings and as a ground cover.
+Use it as a foundation plant, an addition to borders, in mass plantings, and as a groundcover.

 Shrubby Potentilla Info

 Although the species’ shrubs produce single yellow flowers, you’ll find many cultivars with color variations and some with double flowers.

 - ‘Abbotswood’ is a very popular cultivar with single white flowers and bluish green leaves.

 - ‘Sunset’ has orange flowers that fade to yellow in the heat of summer.